 When it comes to stimulating the vagus nerve to reap the proposed benefits, such as reduced stress and anxiety, finding the right device can make all the difference.

-So, if you're simply looking for the best overall option on the market, we’re pointing you straight to Nurosym — a tVNS device that appears to check all the boxes, from commitment to scientific validation and sleek and easy-to-use design to environmental responsibility.
-Keep in mind those checked boxes may come at a price.
+So, if you are simply looking for the best overall option on the market, I’m pointing you straight to Nurosym — a transcutaneous auricular vagus nerve stimulator (taVNS) device that seems to check all the boxes, from commitment to scientific validation and sleek design to environmental responsibility.
+Keep in mind, however, that those checked boxes may come at a price.

-Now, if, on the other hand, you’re mindful of the price, Pulsetto would be a practical choice — it doesn’t seem to compromise on performance compared to others and comes at a cheaper expense.
+Now, if you are mindful of the price, Pulsetto would be a practical choice.
+It doesn’t seem to compromise on performance compared to others and comes at a lower cost.

-In case functionality is the central priority of yours, Hoolest is the one — this handheld device goes beyond just targeting the vagus nerve.
-It has been also suggested to stimulate the median nerve in your wrist and the trigeminal nerve in your forehead.
+In case functionality is your central priority, Hoolest would be the one.
+This handheld device goes beyond just targeting the vagus nerve.
+It has also been suggested to stimulate the median nerve in your wrist and the trigeminal nerve in your forehead.

-For an experience that’s both gentle and quick, the updated version of Truvaga 350 — Truvaga Plus — is our recommended choice.
-It’s a user-friendly option that’s tailored for those with more sensitive needs.
+For an experience that’s both gentle and quick, the updated version of Truvaga 350 — Truvaga Plus — is my recommended choice.
+It’s a user-friendly option that’s designed for those with busy, on-the-go lifestyles.

 And lastly, if you need a device that’s portable and practical, don’t look past Neuvana.
-See, Neuvana’s Xen pairs with special earbuds and your smartphone via the Neuvana application, allowing you to use it even when doing other activities or while you're on the move.
+See, Neuvana’s Xen pairs with special earbuds and your smartphone via the Neuvana application.
+This will allow you to use the device even when doing other activities or while you are on the move.

-Every VNS device on our list has its own set of features, but only by considering what matters most to you — whether it's cost, convenience, sensitivity, or mobility — can you select the device that will best suit you.
+Every vagus nerve stimulation device on our list has its own set of features, but only by considering what matters most to you — whether it's cost, convenience, sensitivity, or mobility — can you select the device that will best suit you.

 Best vagus nerve stimulation device in 2024: overview

-Here, we'll review five non-invasive VNS devices, looking at them through our five main criteria to help you see how they stack up against each other.
-We have tagged each of the reviewed devices with a specific nomination to highlight its strengths.
-This, we hope, will make it easier for you to find the device that best fits your needs.
+I evaluated the final five devices based on specific criteria to help you understand how they compare.
+I’ll reveal those criteria later in the article.
+You'll also find that each reviewed device is tagged with a specific nomination to highlight its strengths.
+This was done to make it easier for you to find the device that best fits your needs.

 Nurosym device and headphone